zrandles/cody/CONTRIBUTING.md

 documentation and begin writing tests that stub out the incoming requests with the example payload.

+### Rubocop

+Code style is enforced in PRs with Rubocop.
+You can check out the repo's config in the `.rubocop.yml` file.

+When developing locally, please run Rubocop on your code before submitting PRs.
+It's also a good idea to set up integration with your editor so you have continuous feedback.

+PRs with style violations will not be accepted.

 ## Resources

 * [GitHub API documentation](https://developer.github.com/v3/)